UreMine02/gromacs-md-workflow/README.md

 -> select the group of SOL(water)

-✅ Verification: open topol.top, see at the bottom of the file, filled with Cl
+✅ Verification: open topol.top, see at the bottom of the file, filled with Cl or Na

 ---